What is Family Dispute Resolution (FDR)?

 FDR aims to help separating couples reach agreements that are in the best interests of their children.
 This may be an alternative to going to Family Court.

-What is Case Worker Assisted Family Dispute Resolution?
-(CWA-FDR)?
+What is Case Worker Assisted Culturally Appropriate Family Dispute Resolution (CWA-FDR)?

-- FDR sessions are managed by an independent and specially trained FDR practitioner or mediator.
+FDR sessions are managed by an independent and specially trained Family Dispute Resolution Practitioner or mediator

 Who is CWA-FDR for?

-- Aborginial and Torres Strait Islander parents (at least one parent) who have separated or are in the process of separating
+- Aboriginal and Torres Strait Islander parents (at least one parent) who have separated or are in the process of separating

-- For families with children under the age of 18 years
+- There are children under the age of 18 years

 - Where there has been a history of Family and Domestic Violence

 - This service also extends to Aboriginal and or Torres Strait Islander grandparents and family who wish to reconnect with children.